 Often in situations where an individual fears the actions or motives of their family or household member, he or she may seek an Order of Protection.
 There are three specific categories.

 - An Emergency Order of Protection (EOP) is a court order that protects the petitioner from a specific individual called the respondent.
-As an emergency action, the order doesn’t require the respondent to know about the hearing and the order takes effect as soon as the judge approves it.
+As an emergency action, the order doesn’t require the respondent to know about the hearing, and the order takes effect as soon as the judge approves it.
 An Emergency Order lasts only 14 to 21 days.

 - The Plenary Order is issued by the judge at the court hearing.
-Although the petitioner must appear at court, the accused may decline attendance.
+Although the petitioner must appear in court, the accused may decline attendance.
 He or she must be informed of the hearing, as well as the outcome.
 A Plenary Order may continue up to two decades.

 Illinois Order of Protection Statute